The web cam is LIVE.

-The Museum web cam connects viewers to the intimate life cycle of our osprey neighbors.
-Watch the unfolding action over time as the eggs hatch, the male delivers eagerly awaited food to the nest, and the female broods the young.
-Approximately 55 days after hatching, the chicks will fledge with feathers and wing muscles that are developed enough for flight.
-We hope that this window on their world will inspire further conservation efforts on Fishers Island.
+During the spring and summer of 2022, we watched the unfolding action as the eggs hatched, the male delivered eagerly awaited food to the nest, and the female brooded the young.
+Approximately 55 days after hatching, the chicks fledged with feathers and wing muscles that were developed enough for flight.
+They have since migrated south for the winter.